joshubelz25/Journal/README.md

 <p> VS code:Visual Studio Code, also commonly referred to as VS Code, is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.</p>

 <p> Abstraction:Abstraction is used to hide background details or any unnecessary implementation about the data so that users only see the required information.
 It is one of the most important and essential features of object-oriented programming.
 Pre-defined functions are similar to data abstraction.</p>
+<p> A reset stylesheet is a collection of CSS rules used to clear the browser's default formatting of HTML elements, removing potential inconsistencies between different browsers.</p>
+<p>User-agent, or browsers, have basic style sheets that give default styles to any document.
+These style sheets are named user-agent stylesheets.
+Most browsers use actual stylesheets for this purpose, while others simulate them in code.</p>

 <footer> &copy; Joshua Belz 2022 <footer>